heidelberg-hepml/lgatr/README.md

 ## Features

 - L-GATr encoder and decoder as `LGATr` and `ConditionalLGATr`
-- Additional attention backends, installation via `pip install lgatr[xformers_attention]` and `pip install lgatr[flex_attention]`.
+- Additional attention backends, installation via `pip install lgatr[xformers-attention]` and `pip install lgatr[flex-attention]`.
 You might have to run `python -m pip install --upgrade pip setuptools wheel
 ` because extra imports require modern versions of `pip, setuptools, wheel`.
 - Support for torch's automatic mixed precision; critical operations are performed in `float32`
 - Interface to the geometric algebra: Embedding and extracting multivectors; spurions for symmetry breaking at the input level